 Moreover, a number of recent books have boldly proposed ideas that many archaeologists of the European Middle Ages are still reluctant to consider.
-For example, Christopher Stojanowski has advanced a model for the integration of archaeological and microbiological data, and noted that the biological distance (measured on the basis of dental variation) allows for the genetic integration, but also separation of different groups of Native Americans in the southeastern part of present-day United States between the 15th and the 18th century.
-41 Human reproduction is a strategy largely guided by education in the family, cultural heritage and life experience.
+For example, Christopher Stojanowski has advanced a model for the integration of archaeological and microbiological data, and noted that the biological distance (measured on the basis of dental variation) allows for the genetic integration, but also the separation, of different groups of Native Americans in the southeastern part of the present-day United States between the fifteenth and eighteenth centuries.
+Human reproduction is a strategy largely guided by education in the family, cultural heritage and life experience.
 In short, finding a mate is a "stylistic" option not unlike the emblemic styles linked to ethnic identity.
-In the early 16th and in the 17th century, the genetic micro-differentiation was the result of a sudden demographic collapse coupled with mass migration from Georgia into Florida.
-In the 17th century, the ethnogenesis of the Seminoles took place, as a consequence of the fusion of small groups that survived the demographic catastrophe.
-In the 18th century, the ethnogenesis was by contrast based on the differentiation (division) of groups.
-The migration of separate communities from Georgia into parts of Florida devoid of any population led to their cultural contact and blending, to the extent that all those groups were friendly to the Spaniards and hostile to the English, while maintaining a favorable attitude towards Christianity.
-The cultural contact and blending encouraged inter-group marriages, which in turn led to the shaping of a new identity.
+In the early sixteenth and seventeenth centuries, the genetic micro-differentiation was the result of a sudden demographic collapse coupled with mass migration from Georgia into Florida.
+In the seventeenth century, the ethnogenesis of the Seminoles took place as a consequence of the fusion of small groups that survived the demographic catastrophe.
+In the eighteenth century, the ethnogenesis was, by contrast, based on the differentiation (division) of groups.
+The migration of separate communities from Georgia into parts of Florida devoid of any population led to their cultural contact and blending, to the extent that all those groups were

-According to Scott Ortman, ethnogenesis can sometimes be the point of divergence for language, genetics, and culture.42 The ethnogenesis of the Tewa (a group of Pueblo people in the valley of Rio Grande in New Mexico) was based on (and triggered by) a religious reform movement, followed by a migration into the historical ecology of the Lecos de Apolo, Bolivia.
-Ethnogenesis and landscape transformation at the intersection of the Andes and the Amazon," Ph.
-D. dissertation, Tulane University (New Orleans, 2009); Craig N. Cipolla, "The dualities of endurance: a collaborative historical archaeology of ethnogenesis at Brothertown, 1780-1910," Ph.
-D. dissertation, University of Pennsylvania (Philadelphia, 2010); Scott G. Ortman, "Genes, language, and culture in Tewa ethnogenesis, A.D.
-1150-1400," Ph.
-D. dissertation, Arizona State University (Tempe, 2010); Jill Benett Gaieski, "The St. David's Island Project: an ethnogenesis in progress," Ph.
-D. dissertation, University of Pennsylvania (Philadelphia, 2013); Charisse Carver, "Population structure and Frankish ethnogenesis (AD 400-900)," Ph.
-D. dissertation, Arizona State University (Tempe, 2015); Dawn A. Seymour, "When we were monsters: ethnogenesis in medieval Ireland, 800-1366," Ph.
-D. dissertation, University of Southern Mississippi (Hattiesburg, 2017); Iyaxel Ixkan Cojti Ren, "The emergence of the ancient Kaqchikel polity: a case of ethnogenesis in the Guatemalan highlands," Ph.
-D. dissertation, Vanderbilt University (Nashville, 2019).
+&lt;sup>40 Laura Matthew, "Neither and Both.
+The Mexican Indian Conquistadors of Colonial Guatemala" (PhD dissertation, University of Pennsylvania, Philadelphia, 2004); Meredith Dudley, "The Historical Ecology of the Lecos de Apolo, Bolivia.
+Ethnogenesis and Landscape Transformation at the Intersection of the Andes and the Amazon" (PhD dissertation, Tulane University, New Orleans, 2009); Craig N. Cipolla, "The Dualities of Endurance: A Collaborative Historical Archaeology of Ethnogenesis at Brothertown, 1780-1910" (PhD dissertation, University of Pennsylvania, Philadelphia, 2010); Scott G. Ortman, "Genes, Language, and Culture in Tewa Ethnogenesis, A.D.
+1150-1400" (PhD dissertation, Arizona State University, Tempe, 2010); Jill Benett Gaieski, "The St. David's Island Project: An Ethnogenesis in Progress" (PhD dissertation, University of Pennsylvania, Philadelphia, 2013); Charisse Carver, "Population Structure and Frankish Ethnogenesis (AD 400-900)" (PhD dissertation, Arizona State University, Tempe, 2015); Dawn A. Seymour, "When We Were Monsters: Ethnogenesis in Medieval Ireland, 800-1366" (PhD dissertation, University of Southern Mississippi, Hattiesburg, 2017); Iyaxel Ixkan Cojti Ren, "The Emergence of the Ancient Kaqchikel Polity: A Case of Ethnogenesis in the Guatemalan Highlands" (PhD dissertation, Vanderbilt University, Nashville, 2019).
 Only three of all dissertations defended in American universities between 2001 and 2021 deal with ethnogenesis in the European Middle Ages.

-41 Christopher Stojanowski, Bioarchaeology of Ethnogenesis in the Colonial Southeast (Gainesville: University Press of Florida, 2010).
+&lt;sup>41 Christopher Stojanowski, Bioarchaeology of Ethnogenesis in the Colonial Southeast (Gainesville: University Press of Florida, 2010).